c5sire/ace2fastq/README.md

 <!-- badges: end -->

-The package provides a function that converts ‘.ace’ files (ABI ‘Sanger’ capillary sequence assembly files) to standard .fastq files.
+The package provides a function that converts “.ace” files (ABI Sanger capillary sequence assembly files) to standard “.fastq” files.

 ## Installation

-You can install the released version of ace2fq from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of ace2fastq from [CRAN](https://CRAN.R-project.org) with:

 ``` r